engineyard/ey-docs/pages/aws-reboot-database.md

 (database_name can be "mysql", "mongod", and "postgres")

-If they are not running, you can start them in a similar manner to stopping them as directed below.
+You can start your database serviers in a similar manner to stopping them as directed below with these database specific startup comands.

-### Database specific startup commands

 * **MySQL**: `sudo /etc/init.d/mysql start`